 So how do you help choose the right one for your kids?
 Today, we take a closer look at what you can discuss when you sit down with them and decide.

 Solo sports are one of the best ways to educate your child about responsibility, persistence and the benefits of hard work.
 They can undertake training when it suits them, without the sometimes tricky task of gathering an entire team.
 This type of sport is very black and white; your child can easily track their improvement and are valuing themselves based on their personal performance against a competitor.

 However, this can also lead to a greater sense of failure when they experience a loss.
-The ability to pick themselves back up and keep trying after a knock is an important character trait, and one that you can successfully instilled through an individual sport.
+The ability to pick themselves back up and keep trying after a knock is an important character trait and one that you can successfully instill through an individual sport.
 If your child is competitive and keen to improve upon their own natural abilities, suggest a solo sport to them.

 Example – Trampolining

 Unlike individual sports, the ‘me’ in a team sport means much less.
 You are one of many, and individual glory is much less important than the team’s success as a whole.
 Team sports encourage a greater sense of belonging and community, a fantastic way to make your child feel a part of something special.
 One of the upsides of a team sport is that if one player is having an off day, the team will not necessarily fail because of it.
 Working as part of a team encourages children to quickly move on from their individual mistakes.